LAWN INSECTS AND PEST CONTROL IN COLORADO

 Which insects cause the most damage to Colorado lawns?

 There are two insects that do the most damage to lawns in Colorado.
-The Banks Grass Mite causes the most harm to lawns during the winter months in Colorado.
+The Banks Grass Mite (spider mite) causes the most harm to lawns during the winter months in Colorado.
 Lawn mites suck moisture from grass during extended warm and dry periods during the winter months.
 They tend to do the most damage to lawns that are south facing and have shallow digging grass roots.

-White grubs from the Japanese beetle do the most damage to lawn in Colorado during the months of September and October.
+White grubs of the Japanese beetle do the most damage to lawn in Colorado during the months of September and October.
 White grubs feed on grass roots, which can result in large dead or brown spots in the turf.
 The damaged turf can be easily peeled up from the soil surface as if it was a newly installed piece of sod.

 How to prevent lawn insects without using chemicals?